Likely Reef Tank Suitable

 Gorgonians are in the Class Anthozoa.
-Further division shows them in the Subclass Octocorallia, Order Alcyonacea (soft corals, stoloniferans, gorgonians) and finally found in the Suborders Scleraxonia & Holaxonia, These suborders contain all sea whips, sea fans, sea rods, and sea blades.
+Further division shows them in the Subclass Octocorallia, Order Alcyonacea (soft corals, stoloniferans, gorgonians) and finally found in the Suborders Calcaxonia, Holaxonia, and Scleraxonia.
+These suborders contain all sea whips, sea fans, sea rods, and sea blades.
 Most have a firm interior axial skeleton, usually a very pliable proteinaceous compound called Gorgonin or possibly a calcareous compound, which are then covered with tissue.
 Each suborder will be shown separately.

 By far this is a larger suborder than the suborder Scleraxonia with species coming from both oceans; however, those coming from the Caribbean are of special interest to aquarists, as they are photosynthetic species requiring bright light and good water movement.
 Those of special interest are in the Caribbean families Plexauride and Gorgoniidae.